 Selection and repayment identical to Perkins loan except that only full-time; dependent freshman undergraduate Nursing students are eligible for the Nursing Loans and only full-time, dependent undergraduate Pharmacy (not Pre-Pharmacy) students in years 3 thru 5 are eligible for the Health Professions Loan.

 *You must complete a Nursing / Health Professions Loan Promissory Note each academic year.

 Click here to complete the Nursing and Health Professions Loans Promissory Note, Loan Disclosure, and Entrance Counseling online.
-To complete the loan requirements, you will need to enter your social security number, first name, last name, date of birth, and a PIN number which was e-mailed to you in a separate email.
+Students who are awarded a Nursing Loan or Health Professions Loan will receive an email from our institutional loan servicer, Heartland ECSI (email@example.com) when the Promissory Note is ready to be signed online.
+To complete the loan requirements, you will need to enter your social security number, first name, last name, date of birth, and a PIN number which was e-mailed to you from firstname.lastname@example.org.
 If you need your PIN number re-emailed to you, please contact the Financial Aid Office.

 New student: As a first-time borrower at Duquesne University, you must complete the Institutional Entrance Interview online.